Journal Policies

 Guest editors are responsible for the Special Issue for which they submit a proposal.
 In their role they are in charge of:

-- sending the ILR Managing Editor the final list of prospective article titles and author names, as well as overseeing and verifying the submission declaration and conflict of interest statements for each article;
+- sending the Managing Editor the final list of prospective article titles and author names, as well as overseeing and verifying the submission declaration and conflict of interest statements for each article;

 - dealing with authors throughout the editorial process and providing guidance to ensure that their articles constitute a coherent set;